robertvazan/stagean/README.md

 Stagean is available from [Maven Central](https://search.maven.org/artifact/com.machinezoo.stagean/stagean).
 Further setup instructions are on the [website](https://stagean.machinezoo.com/).
 Stagean is distributed under [Apache License 2.0](LICENSE).

+## Status ##

+Stagean API is stable.
+Stagean is currently used only in author's own projects, but it is intended for public use.

 ## Documentation ##

 [Stagean website](https://stagean.machinezoo.com/) provides background, overview, and examples.
 Use [javadoc](https://stagean.machinezoo.com/javadoc/com/machinezoo/stagean/package-summary.html) for reference.